Landing a Cyber Security Apprenticeship (in 2023)

 They take on a number of apprentices across their corporate and commercial banking infrastructure, including a highly regarded financial crime apprenticeship.

-The next application window opens in January, but you can register your interest now by joining their talent network.
+The next application window opens in January, but you can register your interest now by joining their talent network

-If you hadn’t realised by now, cyber security is big business.
+If you haven’t realised by now, cyber security is big business.
 In the defence sector, this can mean huge teams of professionals dedicated to the safety and security of highly confidential data and information.

 As one of the largest defence contractors in the world, Leonardo is a big player in the sector.
 By offering a number of cyber security opportunities, they hope to attract new young talent to the defence industry.